 “I can’t help think that if Blackburn fans put as much effort into supporting the team as they do hating Steve Kean, they might play better.”

 Really?
-So a manager and players earning ridiculous amounts of money, are unable to do their jobs properly because the nasty fans are shouting too much at them?
+So a manager and players earning ridiculous amounts of money cannot do their jobs properly because the nasty fans are shouting too much at them?
 Maybe Martin Olsson was lying when he called Rovers support “top notch” after he made his first appearance this season.
 Or maybe he wasn’t.

 Thankfully Twitter can be home to some wise words hidden amongst all the drivel.
 The Telegraph’s Henry Winter summed things up perfectly with the following – “When it comes to BRFC fans v Venky’s, I’m with the fans.
 Any sane man would be.
 As long as protests are peaceful – and these are.”